-- Refusals: A Chinese person’s preoccupation with saving face and politeness means they will seldom give a direct ‘no’ or negative response, even when they do not agree with you.
+- Refusals: A Chinese person’s preoccupation with saving and means they will seldom give a direct ‘no’ or negative response, even when they do not agree with you.
 Therefore, focus on hints of hesitation.
 Listen closely to what they say, but also pay careful attention to what they don’t say and double-check your understanding.

 - Laughter: When relaying bad news, a Chinese person may smile and laugh to diffuse the uncomfortable situation.

 - Voice: In China, men generally speak louder than women.
 When a woman talks loudly, she may be considered to have bad manners.